zhangwei5095/cas-server-support-ajax/README.md

-# CAS Server support Ajax
+# CAS Server support AJAX

 CAS without the login screen and cross-domain authentication with AJAX.